FINANCIAL AID RATE93%

 Family and Consumer Sciences

 Health and Clinical Professions

 Natural Resources and Conservation

 The list of schools below have been selected by researching which schools offer similar programs to California State University – San Bernardino.

-- California State Polytechnic University - Pomona in Pomona, CA (30 miles away)
+- California State Polytechnic University - Pomona in San Bernardino, CA (30 miles away)

-- California State University - Fullerton in Fullerton, CA (38 miles away)
+- California State University - Fullerton in Fresno, CA (38 miles away)

-- Saginaw Valley State University in University Center, MI (48 miles away)
+- Saginaw Valley State University in Detroit, MI (48 miles away)

-- California State University - Los Angeles in Los Angeles, CA (49 miles away)
+- California State University - Los Angeles in Long Beach, CA (49 miles away)

 See a list of all the colleges and universities by clicking on one of the links below: